pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 * The tpmC values are derived from the average tpmC among 300, 500, and 800 threads.
 * The total system costs for the US and APAC regions reflect the estimated five year hardware cost.
-* The price-performance ratios compare x86 and Graviton2 ARM processors.
+* The price-performance ratios compare x86 and Graviton2 Arm processors.
 A lower cost for more performance is better.
 * All costs are in US dollars.

 <table>